ecmwf/ecmwf-opendata/README.md

 ### Download the ensemble mean and standard deviation for all parameters at a single forecast step from ECMWF's 00UTC ENS forecast

-The ensemble mean and standard deviation are identified by the keywords `type = "em"`:
+The ensemble mean and standard deviation are identified by the keywords `type="em"`:

 ```python
 from ecmwf.opendata import Client